Tuesday, 5 September 2017

 Method:

-1. Pre-tenderising: Bring a large pan of water to a boil with a couple of onions and carrots.
+1. Pre-tenderising: Bring a large pan of water to a boil with a couple of onions/or equivalent fennel or green of spring onions plus 1-2 carrots.
 Immerse ribs in water.
-Bring to a boil, reduce heat to med; the water should be still bubbling gently.
+Bring back to a boil, reduce heat to med (water bubbles gently).
 Simmer 30 mins-1 hour or until meat is tender.

 3. Roast on a rack in a roasting pan in a pre-heated oven (160C, 325F, gas 3).
-Bake 75mins, basting frequently with the marinade juices.
-Turn halfway through.
+Bake 1.5-2 hours, basting frequently with the marinade juices.
+Turn halfway.

 4. Or follow manufacturers instruction for an Instant Pot